-Our children would not mind wearing the same clothes 24/7 and we could probably make it through a short-term crisis without worrying about laundry.
+Our children do not mind wearing the same clothes 24/7 and we can probably make it through a short-term crisis without worrying about laundry.
 But what if the crisis outlasts our clean wardrobe?
 How do we clean bedding?
 We would all smell horrible before too long.

 The important consideration in a crisis is removing body fluids, sweat, odors and dirt, not stains.
 As with any preparedness options, there are inexpensive and expensive options.
 Explore your options and select the one that works best for you.

 Old-Fashioned Tub Method

 - Sort clothes into lights and darks, similar fabrics, special handling, and level of dirt.

 - Start with the cleanest clothes first, add one cup of bicarbonate of soda, or laundry ammonia.
 The water should feel slippery when you rub your fingers together.